Structure Over Scale: Learning Visual Reasoning from Pedagogical Video: Experiments and Results

 \subsection{Ablation Studies}

-We conduct ablation studies on training strategies and input modalities using a Qwen2-VL-2B model fine-tuned for 100 epochs on DoraVQA, evaluating performance on 10\% randomly sampled test subsets of Video-MME, CVBench, and NExT-QA.
+We conduct ablation studies on training strategies, input modalities, and pedagogical structure using a Qwen2-VL-2B model fine-tuned for 100 epochs on DoraVQA, evaluating performance on 10\% randomly sampled test subsets of Video-MME and NExT-QA.

-\textbf{Training Method.} Our goal is to enhance the VLM’s reasoning capabilities in general domains rather than tailoring it to a specific dataset or task.
-As shown in Table \ref{tab:ablation_method}, we demonstrate that the RL‑based GRPO policy enables Qwen2-VL to transfer the knowledge acquired from generating free-form answers to making discrete choices.
-In contrast, SFT substantially reduces the model’s flexibility due to overfitting: specifically for DoraVQA, after SFT, the model can no longer make choices and instead produces only free-form responses.
-Additionally, GRPO showed significant performance gain across the board compared with SFT, indicating better generalization ability. \ablationtrainingmethod

-\textbf{Context Modalities.} In Table \ref{tab:ablation_context}, we evaluate how different input modalities affect model performance.
-We observed that the model learns more effectively from transcripts than from visual frames, suggesting that its text-processing component is stronger than its visual counterpart, yielding better alignment to language patterns than visual grounding.
-This finding is also consistent with the observations in the Qwen2 technical report~\cite{wang2024qwen2vl}, revealing a limitation of current VLMs.
-Combining the two modalities yields a modest performance improvement across all benchmarks, indicating the effectiveness of our proposed structured learning format and DoraVQA dataset.
-Incorporating text context before the question further enhances performance -- CVBench, in particular, gains 7\%, reflecting its synergistic nature and its reliance on more connected contextual information to perform well.